 - Multiple awards may be given in topical areas deemed appropriate by the selection committee.

 Please submit the following documents to complete the nomination process:

 - Nominator's Supporting Statement: This statement is to be included within the principal nominator’s cover letter.
 The supporting statement should outline the qualifications of the nominee/paper for the specific award.
 The nominator’s supporting statement and letter should be no more than two pages.

-- Photocopy or PDF of the nominated paper(s).
+- PDF of the nominated paper(s).